tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 **Whoever runs and operates the centralised hubs**

-*Thus, it seems that the Lightning Network is nothing more than shifting fees away from miners and the mainnet and- in effect centralising the network, by creating Visa and MasterCard like companies which operate Lightning hubs.
-Further, it is still not fully understood how ‘trustless’ these companies will be.*
+Note: It has been said that the Lightning Network is nothing more than shifting fees away from miners and the mainnet and- in effect centralising the network, by creating Visa and MasterCard like companies which operate Lightning hubs.
+Further, it is still not fully understood how ‘trustless’ these companies will be.

 ---

 ## Problematic Implications of the Lightning Network

-There are issues with the implentation of this type of network:

-* It may not be particularly user friendly

-Note: As innovative as this idea is, questions have been raised as to how intuitive it will be for a common consumer.
-An overly complex user-engagement will lead users to remaining on the mainnet, bogging down the network, keeping fees high and transactions backlogged.

 ---